Jamie Balfour

 Opacity

 As mentioned in the previous section, opacity can be used to define colour transparency.
-Elements can be given full transparency across themselves and all sub-elements using this property:
+Elements can be given full transparency across themselves and all sub-elements using this property.
+By applying to all sub-elements as well as the element itself, using the opacity property can lead to unintended transparency in nested content.

 CSS